8ta4/blog/drafts/How to build a LinkedIn scraper that actually works by piggybacking on your browser.md

 > act human.

 This approach avoids faking clicks.
-Bot detectors can check the `event.isTrusted` property, which is `false` for synthetic clicks.
+Bot detectors can check the `isTrusted` property, which is `false` for synthetic clicks.

 > rotate proxies often.